s-zhang/puzzlehunt-tools/readme.md

     - Insert/Remove/Replace a string
 - Anagram solver
     - single word and multi-word anagram solver
-- Word search
+- Word lookup
-    - search a word with regex
+    - find a word with regex
 - We can put all these tools on a handy, simple website

 ### Prerequisites